Ronald P. Rapini

-Ronald P. Rapini, M.D., born 1954 in Akron, Ohio, is an American dermatologist and dermatopathologist.
+Ronald P. Rapini born 1954 in Akron, Ohio, is an American dermatologist and dermatopathologist.
 He is the Chernosky Distinguished Professor and Chair of the Department of Dermatology at the University of Texas Health Science Center at Houston and MD Anderson Cancer Center.

 Biography

-He received his medical degree from Ohio State University in 1978 and did an internship at Marshfield Clinic (1978-1979) and Dermatology residency at the University of Iowa (1979-1982), as well as a fellowship at the University of Colorado Health Sciences Center (1982-1983).
+He received his medical degree from Ohio State University in 1978 and did an internship at Marshfield Clinic (1978–1979) and Dermatology residency at the University of Iowa (1979–1982), as well as a fellowship at the University of Colorado Health Sciences Center (1982–1983).

 As department chair from 2002 to the present, he has led considerable growth in the dermatology program.
 The combined program at UTHSC and MD Anderson Cancer Center has 27 full time faculty, 21 dermatology residents, and 3 fellows as of July 2020.
 A number of his trainees went on to national recognition including receiving the AMA Foundation Leadership Award.